cwacht/m3-playbook-prototype/README.md

 ## Modifications

 To generate json files of page data, this project uses a custom jekyll plugin.
 It is located in `/_plugins/json_generator.rb`.
 The json files are generated in the `/static-api` directory and match the paths of the pages they represent.
+This runs every time the site is generated, so it does not require any extra steps.

 ### Example:
 A page located at
 `domain.com/path/to/page`